rmsk2/rustpwman/README.md

 ## About the crypto

 As a default `rustpwman` encrypts its data at rest using AES-256 GCM with a 128 bit tag length and a 96 bit nonce.
-If the feature `chacha20` is active when `rustpwman` is built
+If the feature `chacha20` is active when `rustpwman` is built then ChaCha20 Poly-1305 or AES-192 GCM can be used as an alternative.
+Obviously a ChaCha20 or AES-192 encrypted file can not be decrypted by a `rustpwman` version which uses
-ChaCha20 Poly-1305 can be used as an alternative.
-Obviously a ChaCha20 encrypted file can not be decrypted by a `rustpwman` version which uses AES-GCM only.
+AES-256 GCM only.
 The encrypted data file is a simple JSON data structure.
 This may serve as an example:

 ```
 {